sharifrahmanie/MBMethPred/README.md

 * `NewData`  A methylation beta values input from the ReadMethylFile function.

 ## XGBoost model
-The `XGBoostModel` is a A function to train an XGBoost model to classify medulloblastoma subgroups using DNA methylation beta values.
+The `XGBoostModel` is a function to train an XGBoost model to classify medulloblastoma subgroups using DNA methylation beta values.

 ### Usage